 Kiyokuni (Kiyo) KAWACHIYA, Ph.D.

-Senior Researcher, IBM Research - Tokyo
+Manager of Deep Computing & Analytics, IBM Research - Tokyo

 "Java" is a trademark or registered trademark of Oracle and/or its affiliates.